 Your immune system is your body's defense against foreign invaders like bacteria or viruses.
-Unfortunately, your immune system cannot tell the difference between a harmful invader and your transplanted heart and will try to reject it.
+Unfortunately, your immune system cannot tell the difference between a harmful invader and your transplanted kidney and will try to reject it.

 Rejection is dangerous because it can permanently damage your new organ and can sometimes lead to re-transplant.
 That is why your transplant team has intended for you to take anti-rejection medications as part of your long-term therapy.